NREL/dgen/README.md

 ### B. Download data (agents and database):
-Download data here (https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=dgen%2F) and make sure to unzip any zipped files once downloaded.
+Download data by navigating to https://data.openei.org/submissions/1931 and clicking the 'model inputs' tab.
+Make sure to unzip any zipped files once downloaded.
 Note, the 13.5 GB dgen_db.sql.zip file contains all of the data for national level runs.
 We recommend starting with the database specific to the state or ISO region you're interested in.

 For example, if you want to simulate only California then navigate to the 'ca_final_db' folder and download the dgen_db.sql file.